-For the past seven years, our mission at Wild Florida has been to provide an unforgettable Everglades experience that promotes a connection with animals while inspiring education and conservation.
-Starting with our airboat ride adventures, we quickly expanded our Gator and Wildlife Park, adding on ranch buggy tours, and bringing guests even closer with some of our animals by providing interactive animal encounters.
+For the past seven years, our mission at Wild Florida has been to provide an unforgettable Florida wildlife experience that promotes a connection with animals in the Everglades while inspiring education and conservation.
+Starting with airboat rides in Florida, we quickly expanded our Gator Park and brought guests even closer with some of our animals by providing interactive animal encounters.
 Despite the efforts of the best planners, there's bound to be a few things you weren't able to do when you visited us for the first time.
 We're exploring five things you might've missed during your first trip to Wild Florida and what you should add to your agenda when you visit us again.

 If you head south from Orlando, passing the bustling cities and neighborhoods of Central Florida, you'll start to see the real side of Florida with its acres of rolling green grass mixed with swampy marshland.
-At Wild Florida, inside the Gator and Wildlife Park, you can see similar scenery by visiting our Hawk Swamp.
-Here, you'll escape the noise of the airboats and gator park, and walk through a section of marshland we've left preserved to allow guests to see Florida wildlife up close.
-Walking through the Hawk Swamp, you might come across animals such as: raccoons, otters, red-shouldered hawks, rat snakes and more!
+At Wild Florida, inside the Gator Park, you can see similar scenery by visiting our Hawk Swamp.
+Here, you'll escape the noise of the Florida airboat rides and Gator Park and walk through a section of marshland we've left preserved to allow guests to see Florida wildlife up close.
+Walking through the Hawk Swamp, you might come across some native Florida animals, such as raccoons, otters, red-shouldered hawks, rat snakes, and more!

-Just walking through the Gator and Wildlife Park, you and your family will be able to see over 200 animals that are native to Florida or found across the world.
-But if you're just as big as an animal lover as us, you'll want to get even closer.
-At Wild Florida, we offer animals encounters, where you can choose between interacting with our two-toed sloths, African crested porcupines, or ring-tailed lemur families.
+Just walking through the Gator Park, you and your family will be able to see over 200 animals that are native to Florida or found across the world.
+But, if you're just as big of an animal lover as we are, you'll want to get even closer.
+At Wild Florida, we offer animal encounters, where you can choose between interacting with our two-toed sloths, African crested porcupines, albino alligators, American alligators, or ring-tailed lemur families.
 The animal encounters last about 30 minutes and will allow you to pet, feed, and even take your own photos with the animals.
 (Can you say, next family holiday card?)

 Exotic Animal and Gator Feeding Show

 If your children are too young for one of our animal encounters, there are a few interactive animal activities they can still enjoy when you visit.
-Just after you walk inside the Gator and Wildlife Park, there will be a petting zoo to your left and a bird aviary to your right.
-Both are family favorites that are fun for everyone of all ages, and free to enter.
+Just after you walk into the Gator Park, there will be a petting zoo to your left and a bird aviary to your right.
+Both are family favorites that are fun for everyone of all ages and free to enter.
 However, if you want to take any bird or goat selfies when you're in there, there are some animal treats you can purchase to enhance your visit when you're inside.